WYuanisme/learngit/readme.txt

-git is a distribute version control system. git id a free soft.
+git is a distribute version control system. git id a free soft distributed under the GPL.